 Crocuda_vps

-Crocuda_vps is currently in open alpha.
+Crocuda_vps is currently in open alpha (2nd release).

-Pass by the chat for whatever bug, troubleshoot or particular request.
+Send an email, or an IRC message for whatever bug, troubleshoot or particular request.

-Log in/ Sign up
+Log in/ Sign up 🔑

 Here everything is done from the terminal with the much suited authentication mechanism ssh.